 - After uploading your spreadsheet file, do not rearrange the columns in your data.
 New columns should only be added to the right-end of the table (after the last, populated column).

-Handling large and multi-sheet data sources
+Handling large and multi-sheet source data

 - You can combine data from different data feeds (provided they share at least one column in common) using the merge feature.
 Learn more here.